heymosbrother/Areo_Rider_Cabin/ArduinoCode/README.md

 - angle_detect

+    `Suspended`

+    Need calibration to measure the real

+    May have a better solution using *quaternion*

+- angle_quaternion

     `In progress`

-    Need calibration to measure the real angle
+    Use quaternain function in MPU6050 to get row, pitch and yaw without another new 9-axis IMU

 - encoder_test